11-month-old with COVID sent to hospital 150 miles away due to lack of bed space in Houston

 SEE ALSO: Houston Methodist ER running at full capacity amid COVID surge: 'Highest I've ever seen'

 In video and photos provided by Harris Health Systems, we see the little girl being wheeled to an air ambulance.
-She will be receiving treatment at a hospital 150 miles away.
+She will be receiving treatment at Baylor Scott & White McLane Children's Medical Center, 150 miles away in Temple.

 The situation is sad but not surprising for Dr. Christina Propst, who is one of the most outspoken pediatricians in Houston.
 Ever since the pandemic began, Propst has encouraged masking, social distancing, and being cautious to anyone who would listen.